|Budget: $60m||Financed by: Dreamworks|

 |Overseas Gross: $54,284,432|

-DreamWorks financed Sinbad: Legend Of The Seven Seas for $60 million and incurred a colossal $125 million loss on the animated film after a massive worldwide marketing spend.
-Tens of millions were also wasted from corporate promotional tie-ins with Baskin-Robbins, Burger King Corp., General Mills, Hewlett Packard, M&M’s Brand, Valpak, Speedway SuperAmerica and Hasbro action figures.
-DreamWorks opened Sinbad in the US over the July 4th holiday frame, against Terminator 3: Rise of the Machines and Legally Blonde 2: Red, White and Blonde and it was tracking to open between $15 million and $20 million.
-Sinbad also saw direct competition with Finding Nemo, which was in its 6th weekend and still going strong.
-Sinbad pulled in a disastrous $6,874,477 — placing #6 for the weekend and coming in miles behind Terminator 3, Legally Blond 2 and Finding Nemo.
+Dreamworks financed Sinbad: Legend Of The Seven Seas for $60m and incurred a colossal $125m loss on the animated film after a massive worldwide marketing spend.
+Dreamworks opened Sinbad in the US over the July 4th holiday frame, where it placed #6 for the weekend with $6,874,477 coming in miles behind Terminator 3, Legally Blond 2 and even Finding Nemo in its 6th weekend of release.
 The film saw a modest 37.3% second weekend decline to $4,310,834 but tumbled 56.2% in its third weekend to $1,890,171 and quickly bombed out of theaters with $26,483,452.
-DreamWorks would see returned about $14.5 million after theaters take their percentage of the gross, far below their P&A expenses.
 UIP (joint distribution between Universal and Paramount) put Sinbad out overseas to mostly soft numbers.
-France posted the highest gross with $7.9 million and the offshore cume was only $54,284,432.
+France posted the highest gross with $7.9m and the total was only $54,284,432 — not nearly enough to lift the film’s dreary domestic take.
 Dreamworks Animation abandoned traditional 2D animation after Sinbad: Legend Of The Seven Seas posted the huge loss.